Cal-Poly-Advanced-R/Lab_1/README.md

 # Lab 1: Review of Statistical Computing with R

+Each portion of the lab (part 1, part 2) should be written in a *separate* Quarto file.

-## Part One: Checking Normality (150 pts)
+## Part One: Checking Normality

-**Create an R Markdown file for Part One.**
+**Create a Quarto file for Part One.**

-Make sure your final file is carefully formatted, so that each analysis is clear and concise.
-Be sure your knitted .html file shows all your source code, including your function definitions.
+- Make sure your final file is carefully formatted, so that each analysis is clear and concise.
-(That is, for purposes of this exam, do not write your functions in a separate source file.)
+- Be sure your knitted .html file shows **all** your source code, including your function definitions.

 ### Background: Q-Q Plots

-A Q-Q (Quantile-Quantile) Plot is a way of checking if two collections of observations come from the same distribution.
+A Q-Q (Quantile-Quantile) plot is a way of checking if two collections of observations come from the same distribution.

-The steps are as follows:
+To create a Q-Q plot, you need to carry out the following steps:

 1. Take two vectors of the same length, `x` and `y`.